tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-22-programming-hive-getting-started.markdown

 - JDBC
 ---

-{% img center /images/hive/cat.gif Cover %}

-In addition to [Hive CLI](/blog/2015/11/23/programming-hive-hive-cli/), chapter 2 of the **Programming Hive** book also covers some lower-level details of Hive such as Hadoop runtime modes and metastore.
+Following up on [Hive CLI](/blog/2015/11/23/programming-hive-hive-cli/), this post covers some lower-level details of Hive such as Hadoop runtime modes and metastore.

 ### Runtime Modes